nucypher/nucypher/docs/source/guides/staking_guide.rst

     (nucypher)$ nucypher stake set-worker --hw-wallet --escrow

-Alternatively to the ``--escrow`` flag, preallocation users can directly specify their beneficiary address with the ``--beneficiary-address ADDRESS`` flag.
+As an alternative to the ``--escrow`` flag, preallocation users can directly specify their beneficiary address with the ``--beneficiary-address ADDRESS`` flag.

 The CLI will automatically look for a file named ``allocation_registry.json`` in